 • Dyslexia exists in all cultures.

-• Dyslexia often runs in the family – it’s genetic.
+• Dyslexia often runs in the family – it’s largely genetic.

 • It often co-occurs with other conditions, for example ADHD or dyscalculia.